 Who is my first year academic advisor in the Business school?

 You can see your assigned First Year Advisor in the Self Service Carolina account (my.sc.edu).
-The Registration Check list found in this account is a great resource in how to prepare for an advisement session with your assigned First Year Advisor.

 I already know which classes I need to take for the following semester.
 Is meeting with my assigned First Year Advisor really necessary?